Davsan88/guidesAndNotes/aws_practitioner.md

 6. **Go Global in Minutes**:
    Easily deploy applications in multiple regions around the world to provide lower latency and a better experience for customers.

+### The 7 Advantages of Cloud

+In addition to the six advantages mentioned above, the seventh advantage is often cited as:

+7. **Improved Security**:
+   Benefit from a data center and network architecture built to meet the requirements of the most security-sensitive organizations, with comprehensive security and compliance controls.

+Understanding these advantages helps organizations leverage cloud computing effectively, aligning with business goals and enhancing overall efficiency and innovation.

 ## Global Infrastructure
 ### Global Infra Overview